MelikaWorks/sharepoint-project-server-pmo/README.md

-In this project, I was responsible for the end-to-end setup, configuration, and operational support of the Project Server environment, acting as:
+In this project, I was responsible for the end-to-end setup, configuration, and operational support of the Project Server environment, with responsibilities including:

-- SharePoint / Project Server Administrator
+- SharePoint / Project Server administration
-- PMO Systems Specialist
+- PMO systems implementation and support
-- Reporting and governance designer
+- Reporting and governance design
-- Resource and cost structure coordinator
+- Resource and cost structure coordination

 This was a live production environment used by multiple projects.